djorella/OrellaPager/README.md

 # OrellaPager
-This is a LAMP (Linux, Apache, Mysql, and PHP) Application designed to explore how back-end functionality works in major social media giants and bring the resemblance of the nostalgic, awesome Pager!
+This is a LAMP (Linux, Apache, Mysql, and PHP) Application designed to explore how back-end functionality works in major social media giants and bring back a resemblance of the nostalgic, awesome Pager!